This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 To start your 3D printer making Lego you need to give it a file of 3D model data.
 There are three main ways to get Lego model files:

 Download Lego 3D model files – The most popular place to find free Lego models is PrintABrick.org.
 This site currently has over 5000 Lego bricks available to download and print!
 You can also select multiple pieces or even whole sets to download as zip files and print.
+You can also find free Lego models on Thingiverse and MyMiniFactory.

 Design your own Lego – If you’re feeling creative, you can use a CAD package such as Tinkercad or 3DBuilder to design your own Lego pieces without limitations.
 If you’re feeling generous, you can then share your design on Thingiverse so other Lego fans can use your model.